 - Seaford Riverwalk Park – Come experience the splendor of the Nanticoke River in downtown Seaford.
 The Seaford Riverwalk has space for fishing and picnicking, as well as a floating dock and canoe launch.

-- Soroptimist Park – Located on Williams Pond, Soroptimist Park has playgrounds, ball fields, pavilions for picnics and shoreline fishing opportunities.
+- Soroptimist Park – Located on Williams Pond, Soroptimist Park has playgrounds, ball fields, pavilions and grills for picnics, and shoreline fishing opportunities.

 Hunting and Fishing